Michigan prosecution of fake electors: Preliminary hearings

 Probable cause hearings are required before the cases are transferred to the 30th Judicial Circuit Court for trial.
 Several preliminary hearings were scheduled for dates ranging from September 2023 through January 2024.

 On October 19, 2023, the Attorney General's office announced that it was dropping charges against James Renner in exchange for a cooperation agreement.
 The other 15 defendants continued to face charges.

 The defendants were split into two groups for the hearings.
 In February 2024, a preliminary hearing was held for six of the defendants, with Renner and others testifying.
 A hearing for another six defendants was held in May and June 2024, with three remaining defendants expected to have their hearings at a later date.
 The judge's decision on whether to send the defendants to trial was expected to occur only after all defendants' preliminary hearings are completed.

 On April 24, 2024, at a pretrial hearing for the case, Michigan's Special agent Howard Shock was asked to confirm if other individuals were co-conspirators in the case.
 He answered "Yes" to the following names: Donald Trump, Mark Meadows, Rudy Giuliani and Jenna Ellis.
 According to the news report, Michigan Attorney General Dana Nessel, did not provide a comment about the revelation.
 On May 31, 2024, Shock said he was still seeking information through subpoenas or search warrants and that the probe was "open and active".

 Dismissal

 On September 9, 2025, 54-A District Court Judge Kristen D. Simmons dismissed the charges against all 15 remaining defendants.
 She found that the prosecution had not presented enough evidence that the defendants had intention to commit fraud, as opposed to the ringleaders of the plot, who had not themselves been indicted.
 Testimony from Renner was key in the judge reaching the ruling.
 The prosecution was reported to be considering an appeal of the dismissal.
+John Haggard, one of the electors, died hours after the ruling.